Heading out on vacation? Or maybe traveling with your pet for the holidays?

 But remember big dogs need safety too.

-I know with my two big boys it can get difficult with them jumping over each other and side to side.
+Traveling with two big boys myself, I know it can get difficult with them jumping over each other, and side to side.

 If something should happen or even coming to an immediate stop, dogs can be thrown.